Last update May 4, 2021

 During fasting hours, breastfeeding mothers compared to non-breastfeeding women have a slightly higher degree of dehydration (4.9% vs 3.8%) but in any case it is mild (Prentice 1984) and they do not undergo clinically significant metabolic alterations (Rakicioğlu 2006, Agnew 1997, Prentice 1984).
 One in five women noted decreased milk production during Ramadan fasting and an increase in milk supplements was observed in infants less than six months old (Bajaj 2012, Ertem 2001).

-Since changes in the macronutrient composition of breast milk are not of major clinical significance, the growth of infants is not affected (Rakicioğlu 2006, Agnew 1997).
+Changes in the macronutrient composition of breast milk are not of major clinical significance and the growth of infants is not affected (Allegaert 2020, ABA 2018, Rakicioğlu 2006, Agnew 1997).

 Nor do the levels of prolactin change in the mother or other hormones involved or not in the reproduction process (Cağlayan 2014, Prentice 1984, Prentice 1983).
 Breastfeeding mothers gain on average 1 kg following Ramadan without significant changes in body mass index (Rakicioğlu 2006).